Welcome to The Gentleman Stationer 2025 Holiday Gift Guide!

 Book Darts.
 Dare I say Book Darts make the greatest stocking stuffer of all time?
 Whether you’re a reader, journaler, or researcher, these archivally safe page markers come in three different finishes (brass, bronze, and stainless steel), as well as a T.G.S.-exclusive tin.

 Bookmarks.
-From the Craighill “Perch” Bookmark that conveniently rests atop the page, to metal page markers from WMS & Co and Craighill or more casual everyday tools such as a pack of Laconic paper bookmarks that allow you to organize or take notes, readers always love bookmarks (and ALWAYS need more - speaking from experience here).
+From the Craighill “Perch” Bookmark that conveniently rests atop the page, to more casual everyday tools such as Levenger library card bookmarks or a pack of Laconic paper bookmarks that allow you to organize or take notes, readers love bookmarks (and ALWAYS need more - speaking from experience here).

-Pocket and Reporters Notebooks.
+Portable Notebooks and Index Cards.
 I give out pocket notebooks every year as stocking stuffers and they are always well-received.
-Depending on who you’re shopping for, Field Notes offers endless options for tailoring your gift to their interests and location, including sets like the Nashville-themed Hatch Show Prints collaboration and the “National Parks” editions.
+Depending on who you’re shopping for, Field Notes offers endless options for tailoring your gift to their interests and location, including sets like the “National Parks” editions.
 For those looking for something different, or shopping for a list-maker, a top-wirebound reporter’s notebook makes a great addition to their daily carry.
-The Write Notepads Reporter’s Notebook and Blackwing Reporter Pads features exceptional fountain pen friendly paper, the Field Notes “Frontpage” edition and “Heavy Duty” notebooks also have their fans, and these Maruman Mnemosyne A7 top-bound notepads are exceptionally pocketable.
+Notsu Reporter Notebooks, Blackwing Reporter Pads, and the Field Notes “Frontpage” edition all sport a timeless style.
+Notsu, a brand specializing in ink-friendly notecards in various formats and sizes, makes a range of desk sets and accessories, including Centre Rise Notecard Sets/Stands and vegan leather notecard holders for writing on the go.

 Pocket Pens.
 Even people who normally don’t think twice about what they’re writing with appreciate the convenience and utility of a quick-deployment pocket pen.
 For a vintage-inspired look, remember to consider the Traveler’s Company “Brass” lineup, which feature both a classic vintage “bullet pencil” as well as a similarly styled needle-tip ballpoint.
 The latter is one of my favorite writing instruments to use while reading, since it clips neatly to the front of your book and the refill has true “write anywhere” capabilities (as well as a fine point for annotation).
 Japanese company Penco has their “Perfection” pocket pens in both coated brass and lightweight plastic, and they even have pocket sized drafting pens and pencils.
-Finally, the Anterique Mini Pocket Brass Ballpoint is a new addition to my own rotation, and accompanied me on several trips this year clipped to the front of my book.
+Finally, Lamy’s “Pico” pocket ballpoint expands to a full-size writing instrument despite being the size of a tube of lip balm when closed, making it not just a practical tool for writing on the go but a fun fidget toy!

 Enamel Pins.
-A fun way to allow your recipient to show their love for stationery, books, and more!
-These high-quality enamel pins from iLootPaperie are colorful, humorous, and durable, sure to look great on a jacket lapel, bag, or notebook cover.
-The “Science’ and “Reading” themes have been enduringly popular.
+A fun way to allow your recipient to show their love for stationery, books, snail mail, and more!
+We offer high-quality enamel pins from iLootPaperie, and they’re colorful, humorous, and durable, sure to look great on a jacket lapel, bag, or notebook cover.
+Recent additions include this “Par Pigeon” hard enamel pin, a “Snail Mail Love” enamel badge, and a “Worn to a Nub” pencil pin (perfect for the holiday season or how we all may be feeling in general these days!).

-Washi Tapes.
+Stickers and Washi Tapes.
 Otherwise known as Japanese-style masking tape, washi tape has exploded in popularity as both a useful desk accessory AND an easy way to add personality to your notes and journals.
 I maintain a stock of unique washi tapes that I carefully curate to reflect not only my own diverse interests but (hopefully) a good sense of humor.
+This year I’ve also brought in more vinyl stickers, perfect to decorate notebooks and water bottles.

 Don’t see what you’re looking for?
 We carry a wide range of other products including a full selection of fountain pens, quality papers, and more!
 Visit the main page to check out all of our brands, and if you are in the Nashville, Tennessee area, please come see us in person at our new Brick-and-Mortar Shop!
+Our normal hours are Thursday and Friday from 1-6pm, and Saturday from 10am-6pm.
 As always, thank you for your support!